cantonesefish/SeatRandomizer/README.md

 The exported XLSX spreadsheet contains the podium and all seats, which can be used for editing, printing, or sharing.

+## Video playback

+When the “Play video when arranging seats” checkbox is selected, clicking “Arrange seats” will automatically play the video.
+The video folder is located in the video folder under the program's runtime directory.
+Click the “Open video folder” button to go there directly.
+Videos must be in mp4 format.
+Linux users may need to install `libvlc` to use this feature.

 ## 🌐 Technical Details
 - Development Environment: Visual Studio 2022
 - Development Language: C# .NET 8.0